mautic/documentation/en/notifications/README.md

 ##### 4. Test

-All visitors with supported browser will be ask receive notificion on all you Mautic landing pages.
+All visitors with supported browser will be ask receive notification on all you Mautic landing pages.
 Create campaign and use Push Website notification action.

 #### Welcome Notifications